 - Companies Income Tax

-Also note that all these taxes are to be paid by entrepreneurs depending on the line of businesses being conducted.
-For instance, an entrepreneur whose services includes selling of food cannot be expected to pay the Petroleum Profit Tax.
+Also, note that all these taxes are to be paid by entrepreneurs depending on the line of businesses being conducted.
+For instance, an entrepreneur whose services includes selling food cannot be expected to pay the Petroleum Profit Tax.